 THE SIX SECRETS TO SAVING WC PREMIUM $

-J&L Risk Management Consultants now have Six Secrets.
+J&L Risk Management Consultants now has Six Secrets to saving on Workers Comp premiums.
 Two additional terms have been added to the list over the years.
 The original four were the bedrock of J&L’s in-depth analysis on how employers can save work comp premiums.
 The original four are the first ones listed below in the list of six secrets.

 Our founder, James J Moore AIC, MBA, ChFC, ARM actually performed various studies on large numbers of private and public entity files.
 The total number of files examined approached 24,750 files.
 He discovered that an employer can save 75% or more of their premium dollars or self insured budgets by using these easy to do functions with the smallest amount of effort.
 These efforts gave employers the most “bang for their buck”, so to speak and started the list of the six secrets.